Capacitor Voltage Rating Explained with Examples

 - Larger size usually means higher rated voltage, but at the cost of space on the PCB.

-What Happens If the Voltage Rating Is Exceeded?
+What Happens If a Capacitor Voltage Rating Is Exceeded?

 Capacitor Polarity and Voltage Ratings